pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/setting-up-dev-environment.rst

      They appear to work together in our application.
 What are they doing?

-- By default templates go in the `templates` folder, where is this configured in our .py application?
+- Templates go in the `templates` folder, where is this configured in our .py application?
 Or is this something that is a default behaviour?

+- There is a template called 'layout.html', but it isn't referred to in the .py file, how is it utilized (hint look at: http://flask.pocoo.org/docs/tutorial/templates/#tutorial-templates)

 - How does the application get all styles that make it look less plain, where is that information stored?